kog-7/harvest/readme.md

 ## Features
   * use config.json to pack
   * control flow with ? ?
-  * scope to divide data environment
+  * use scope as one name to divide data environment
   * @include
   * copy/paste
   * filters